Graduate Program - Ph.D. Degree in Anthropology

 Students attain formal PhD candidacy ("all but dissertation") upon completion of requirements 1-3 above and approval by his/her committee of a proposal for dissertation research.
-The Department will then recommend a student to the Graduate School for candidacy for a period of five calendar years.
+Anthropology will then recommend a student to the Graduate School for candidacy for a period of five calendar years.
 The student will then undertake the research necessary to acquire materials for the dissertation.

 Candidates must register for 24 hours of credit under ANTH 600.
 When a draft of the dissertation has been accepted by the PhD committee, an oral defense of the dissertation and all supporting work will be held in accordance with Graduate School requirements.
-After a successful dissertation defense and completion of final revisions of the text, the student must submit the dissertation to the Graduate School electronically in accordance with its guidelines and a copy printed on acid-free paper to the Department of Anthropology.
+After a successful dissertation defense and completion of final revisions of the text, the student must submit the dissertation to the Graduate School electronically in accordance with its guidelines and a copy printed on acid-free paper to Anthropology.